GEETIKAPUROHIT/GEETIKAPUROHIT/README.md

 - 👋 Hi, I’m @GEETIKAPUROHIT
 - 👀 I’m interested in Programming, Debugging and testing
-- 🌱 I’m currently learning Compuetr Engineering
+- 🌱 I’m currently learning Computer Engineering
 - 💞️ I’m looking to collaborate on Machine Learning and Data Science
 - 📫 How to reach me Using Linkdin https://www.linkedin.com/in/geetika-purohit-a180aa205